greyltc/analysis-software/README.md

 ---
 - Start the program with `python batch-iv-analysis.py` if you have python and all of the required packages installed
  - If you're running windows and you don't have python installed, you can try running batch-iv-analysis.exe in the exe zip from [the latest release](https://github.com/spraycoater/batch-iv-analysis/releases/latest/)
 - Open the files for analysis with File --> Open (can select multiple files here)
+ - The files must be of the form shown in exampleData.txt, you can open that file to check that everything is working properly
+  - Actually the only things that matter in that file are the number of header rows, the format of the area row and the format of the I and V data columns

 ### Features
 ---